survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing a field known as `use`.
-The legacy options (`loader` and `loaders`) still work.
+The legacy options (`loader` and `loaders`) still work, though.
 I'll discuss all of the options for completeness as you may see them in various configurations out there.

-I recommend maintaining an `include` definition per each loader definition.
+I recommend maintaining an `include` definition per each JavaScript related loader definition.
 This will restrict its search path, improve performance, and make your configuration easier to follow. `include` accepts either a path or an array of paths.

 It can be a good idea to prefer absolute paths here as it allows you to move configuration without breaking assumptions.
 Ideally you have to tweak just a single place during restructuring.